 Don’t be – I promise you will not smell like a walking pickle jar!
 If I did, believe me, I wouldn’t be using this.
 I may be into green living, but I do have pride (smile).
 Once your hair dries, the vinegar smell disappears.
 In fact, it starts to dissipate right after rinsing and I don’t notice a smell at all.
 However, I have been doing this method for a long time, so I am used to it.

 If you are just starting this method and just can’t stand the smell of it in the shower or while it’s drying, here are several ideas:

-- You can add essential oils like lavender, rosemary, sage, or citrus to freshen it up.
-However, if you get the raw ACV like I do, the essential oils will make the raw material (aka “the mother”) clump up. (where to buy high quality essential oils)
+- You can add essential oils like lavender, rosemary, sage, or cedarwood to freshen it up.
+However, if you get the raw ACV like I do, the essential oils will make the raw material (aka “the mother”) clump up.

 - You could also make your own scented water to mix with it by steeping some herbs in hot water (like making herbal tea) in a pot on the stove, strain the herbs and use that water to mix with the ACV.

 - A reader wrote that she uses just a little bit of rose water (where to buy) and orange blossom water (where to buy) and a few drops of her favorite essential to make it smell heavenly.